zhales05/learning-vue/lesson1/README.md

 ### Vue instance

-Create a Vue instance that controls the root element:
+Create a Vue instance in `script.js` that controls the root element:

 ```
 let app = new Vue({